DJCurrant/UMSI-539/README.md

 4. doing the photo gallery.</br>
 5. media query works and the responsive design fit well.</br>
 6. Using the github with the final project.
+7. Add the process for this experience bar.